Monday, June 30, 2008

 When he dealt with the subject of spiritual gifts, Peter divided them into two classifications: speakers and servers.
 Paul divided them into two different classifications (what this post will develop) of two classifications.
 In Ephesians 4, he presents them in terms of the equippers and the equipped; and in 1 Corinthians 12, he presents them in terms of the foundational and the following

-As I have argued before, the ordinals used in v.
-28 refer to sequence of emergence, not comparative importance.
-Paul's point in using this demarcation was to show the proper development of gifts in the body from first appearing to appearing after some development, not to set up a hierarchy of value.
-Certainly, his aim wasn't to offer v.
-29-31 as a qualitative gradient that would allow future cessationists to dismiss the miraculous.
+As I have argued before, the ordinals used in 1 Corinthians 12:28 refer to the sequence of emergence, not to comparative importance.
+Paul's point in using this demarcation was to show the proper development of gifts in the body from those first appearing to those appearing after some development.
+He was not setting up a hierarchy of value as much as he was trying to get the Corinthians to not be fixated on tongues to the exclusion of other gifts, important gifts needed for the church to properly develop.

 The body of Christ, in any area, starts with one, or at best a very few people.
 Generally, that one was sent there by God to be his representative and to establish his kingdom in that place-- the very definition of the ministry of an apostle.
 When the apostle starts his work in any given place, he is the body of Christ, and whatever ministry comes forth, comes forth through him.
 As the Word, signs attending, begins to reap a harvest of souls, folk are added to the one and the body grows.

-As the body grows, God raises up people from among those the apostle's ministry has added to speak as he leads them for the strengthening, encouragement and comfort of God's people-- the very definition of the ministry of a prophet.
+As the body grows, God raises up people from among those the apostle's ministry has added to speak forth as he leads them for the strengthening, encouragement and comfort of God's people-- the very definition of the ministry of a prophet.
 The church is thereby established as ministry is expanded beyond the apostle to the prophet.
 Therefore, it can be said that the apostles and prophets are foundational to all that is built upon their work in the time which is following

 As growth and development continue, God raises up folk who can teach those who have come to believe in Christ what he has commanded and how to apply that word to daily living-- the very definition of the ministry of a teacher.
 Once the body is at the place where some greater measure of folks have become disciples of Christ, ministry expands into a host of more specialized giftings.
 At that point, the fact that not all are apostles, or prophets, or teachers, or work miracles, or heal, or speak in tongues, as a ministry, becomes self-evident.